-"Acting on Our Values to Overcome Fear" To be held April 16, 2016 in the Fellowship Hall of Fauntleroy UCC’s church building, 9140 California Ave SW, Seattle, WA 98136.
+"Beyond Outrage to Outreach: Some Practical Solutions" To be held April 22, 2017, in the Fellowship Hall of Fauntleroy UCC’s church building, 9140 California Ave SW, Seattle, WA 98136.

 The Bring Our Billion$ Home campaign is a grassroots effort to shift our tax dollars from the wars in Iraq and Afghanistan to our children, our sick, and our elderly.
 We need good jobs and we need to protect our environment.